-The Magenta Therapeutics, Inc. 2019 Employee Stock Purchase Plan (the "ESPP") became effective in June 2019.
-The offering periods begin in December and June of each year.
-The initial offering period commenced on December 1, 2019 and will end on May 29, 2020.
+Employees may elect to participate in The Magenta Therapeutics, Inc. 2019 Employee Stock Purchase Plan (the "ESPP").
 The purchase price of common stock under the ESPP is equal to 85% of the lower of the fair market value of the common stock on the offering date or the exercise date.
-As of March 31, 2020, no shares have been issued under the ESPP and 166,525 shares remained available for issuance.
+The six-month offering periods begin in December and June of each year.
+During the three months ended March 31, 2021 and 2020, there were no shares of common stock purchased under the ESPP.
+As of March 31, 2021, 150,824 shares remained available for issuance under the ESPP.